All Episodes

 We love the porn industry, and we really, really, really want to do everything we can to protect people's freedom to engage in these kinds of private things in their homes.

-We love the porn industry, we love government.
+We love the porn industry.

-We like most of our politicians, because they care about us, Mr. Limbaugh, unlike you.
+We like most of our politicians because they care about us, Mr. Limbaugh, unlike you.

-Um what are you proud of about your country anymore?
+What are you proud of about your country anymore?

-Really think you ought to take some time to think about it because I maintain to you, if you have any agreement with things that I have exaggerated here.
+Really think you ought to take some time to think about it because I maintain to you, if you have any agreement with things that I have exaggerated here, if you do hate the automobile industry,

-If you do hate the automobile industry, if you hate Wall Street, if you hate the banks, if you hate the financial industry, if you hate the airline industry, if you hate the pharmaceutical industry, if you hate retail, if you have resentments for all these industries, and think that your only protection is government.
+if you hate Wall Street, if you hate the banks, if you hate the financial industry, if you hate the airline industry, if you hate the pharmaceutical, if you hate retail, if you have resentments for all these industries and think that your only protection is government, you really, really need to ask yourself, you need to grab yourself by the wrist as hard as you can.

 The one area of the media that people respect and like in conjunction with American liberals and socialists have made you feel this way.